 The main thing I’ve learned along the way are the huge benefits of using a face oil – as long as the oils are top-quality.

 One of the most important aspects is to use cold-pressed oils – and it should be all plant-based, which goes without saying.
-By plant-based I mean an oil that comes from the plants themselves, the seeds or the nuts.
+What we mean by plant-based is that oil comes from the plants themselves, the seeds or the nuts.
 By using cold-pressed oils you’re getting the best of the oils and ensuring they’re not damaged by heat or solvents.

 Cold-pressed oils are more expensive to buy because there’s more effort gone into producing them – but it’s worth it.

-The Agnes&Me face oil is totally organic and made only use cold-pressed oils – I wouldn’t do anything less for myself and that’s my ethos for all my products: I make the best I can for myself.
+The Agnes & Me face oil is totally organic and made only with cold-pressed oils – I wouldn’t do anything less for myself and that’s my ethos for all my products: I make the best I can for myself.

 So, what are these benefits?